christopheradams/elixir_style_guide/README.md

 ### Tools

-Refer to [Awesome Elixir][Code Analysis] for libraies and tools that can help with code analysis and style linting.
+Refer to [Awesome Elixir][Code Analysis] for libraries and tools that can help with code analysis and style linting.